-That moment you walk into your backyard and it looks like a feather bomb went off – or worse, like a hawk attack went down.
+That moment you walk into your backyard and it looks like an explosion of feathers – or worse, like a hawk attack went down.
 It must be molting season!
 Some chickens molt hard and fast, some slow and less intensely, but they all do it!
 Molting is a totally natural, normal process that chickens go through about once per year.
 While they’re molting, they will appreciate some extra TLC, treats, and special care.

 Read along to learn more about the molting process, and how you can help your backyard flock get through this somewhat awkward process -in the most comfortable and healthy manner possible!
 Even though molting is natural, it can be quite taxing on their nutrient reserves – and also a bit stressful.
 We’ll also go over a few frequently asked questions about molting, and what to do with all those lost feathers!